Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 High = GPIO_SPEED_FREQ_HIGH, // 0x03 50MHz

-Note the values here: Low is 0x00, Medium is 0x01, but High is not 0x02—it's 0x03.
-This is not a typo, but is dictated by the register encoding of the STM32F1 series.
+Notice the values here: Low is 0x00, Medium is 0x01, but High is not 0x02, it is 0x03.
+This isn't a typo, but is determined by the STM32F1 series register encoding.
 In the MODE bits of CRL/CRH, 00 means input, 01 means 10MHz output, 10 means 2MHz output, and 11 means 50MHz output.
-The HAL library performed a mapping when wrapping these, making the macro names more intuitive, but the underlying values still follow the hardware encoding.
+The HAL library did a mapping when encapsulating to make the macro names more intuitive, but the underlying values still follow the hardware encoding.

-A common misconception is that "choosing the fastest speed is always safe."
-This is not the case.
-The faster the GPIO toggle speed, the steeper the output signal's edges, the larger the high-frequency harmonic components, and the more severe the electromagnetic interference (EMI).
-If your LED only needs to toggle once every 500 milliseconds, the signal frequency is a mere 1Hz—driving it at 50MHz is completely overkill.
-It not only wastes energy but also generates unnecessary noise on the PCB.
+A common misconception is "choosing the fastest speed is always right."
+Not true.
+The faster the GPIO toggles, the steeper the output signal edge, the greater the high-frequency harmonic components, and the more severe the electromagnetic interference (EMI).
+If your LED only needs to toggle once every 500 milliseconds, the signal frequency is only 1Hz.
+Driving it with 50MHz speed is overkill—it wastes energy and generates unnecessary noise on the board.
 So choosing GPIO_SPEED_FREQ_LOW (2MHz) for LED control is more than sufficient.

-Interestingly, in the LED constructor of led.hpp, we actually pass in Base::Speed::Low:
+Interestingly, in the LED constructor of led.hpp, we did pass Base::Speed::Low:

 LED() {